 Theme: The Formative Years of Jesus

-Departing Bethlehem this morning we journey north through the Jordan valley, arriving into Nazareth, the hometown of Jesus’ childhood where we first visit Nazareth Village, an authentic non-profit re-creation of the village life of Nazareth as in the days of Jesus.
+Continue on to Nazareth Village, an authentic re-creation of the village life of Nazareth as in the days of Jesus.
 Here we will take a parable-rich walk back in time along the path which brings to life the environment and atmosphere which shaped Jesus’ early years and ministry.
-Complete our memorable visit with a fascinating Biblical Meal in the original setting of a first-century house.
+Complete our memorable visit with a fascinating Biblical Meal lunch in the authentic setting of a first century house.

-Rise then to the Mount of Beatitudes to enjoy some reflective time to wander through the Church and tranquil gardens to ponder Jesus’ message of blessedness in the Sermon on the Mount (Mt 5:1–12).
+On arrival, we come to the Mount of Beatitudes to enjoy some reflective time and to wander through the Church and tranquil gardens to ponder Jesus’ message of the Sermon on the Mount (Mt 5:1–12).

 Sea of Galilee overnight (BLD)